mighty-ops/sasquatch/README.md

   },
   "auth": {
   	// Slack generates one token per integration, so you can just put them
   	// all in here.
-We don't check the token per integraion, but rather
+We don't check the token per integration, but rather
   	// just whether it's included in this list.
     "tokens": [
       "slack-token-one",